fyyyyy/DCS-for-MSFS/README.md

 We're working on a solution to allow takeoff and landing even when flying in different world locations in DCS vs MSFS

 # VR
-This was tested and works in VR.
-There is also no reason that it shouldn't as you are running regular MSFS in VR.
-DCS should be kept on 2D, so you need to bind your important buttons and controls to a HOTAS system.
+VR was tested and works.
+Note, there is no reason that it shouldn't work, as you are running regular MSFS in VR.
+DCS should run in 2D, so you need to bind your important buttons and controls to a HOTAS system.
 Interacting with VR cockpit buttons in MSFS does not yet have any effect on DCS